laravel/docs/mail.md

 Laravel allows you to store your e-mail messages in [views](/docs/{{version}}/views).
 For example, to organize your e-mails, you could create an `emails` directory within your `resources/views` directory:

-The send a message, use the `send` method on the `Mail` [facade](/docs/{{version}}/facades).
+To send a message, use the `send` method on the `Mail` [facade](/docs/{{version}}/facades).
 The `send` method accepts three arguments.
-First, the name of a [view](/docs/{{version}}/views) the contains the e-mail message.
+First, the name of a [view](/docs/{{version}}/views) that contains the e-mail message.
 Secondly, an array of data you wish to pass to the view.
 Lastly, a `Closure` callback which receives a message instance, allowing you to customize the recipients, subject, and other aspects of the mail message:

 	<?php namespace App\Http\Controllers;